Tangrams for kids: A learning tool for building STEM skills

 - learn the meaning of congruence

-Studies indicate that spatial play — like playing with tangrams — is particularly educational when kids interact with others who use spatial vocabulary.
+Indeed, studies indicate that spatial play — like playing with tangrams — is particularly educational when kids interact with others who use spatial vocabulary.

 For example, toddlers tend to develop bigger spatial vocabularies if, during play, their parents expose them to a greater range of spatial words, like “triangle” and “line.”
 As I explain elsewhere, such kids are also more likely to develop stronger spatial skills.